svaughn/term_search/README.md

 * records the result count for each turn
 * sorts the items by count
 * creates csv file with the results

+Note: Google will throw up a CAPTCH test every so often.
+The script gives you 10 minutes to solve it so that the script can continue